mildred366/Teeket/README.md

 ## Acknowledgments

 My sincere appreciation goes to the HerTechTrail community, I can't tell how much of an impact this community has on my career journey.
-Special thanks also to my coaches, @PrincessMaggy you are truly the best!!
+Special thanks also to my coaches, [@PrincessMAggy](https://www.frontendmentor.io/profile/PrincessMaggy) you are truly the best!!
 And to all my classmates, I hope the journey forward reminds us of consistency.
 The labor of today is the fruit of tomorrow.